ahdis/MobileAccessGateway/docs/features.md

 ### Authentication/Authorization

-1. PDQm and PIXm transactions doesn't require authentication.
+1. PDQm and PIXm transactions don't require authentication.
 2. ITI-65 requests can be automatically authorized as the configured Technical User (TCU).
 3. Other MHD transactions require authorization.